jainraj/kaggle-titanic/README.md

 # kaggle-titanic
-Work on titanic problem of Kaggle
+My work on titanic problem of Kaggle

+Train and test files present in `data/` obtained from Kaggle